Nukatina/spectr/README.md

-# spectr — Real-time Terminal Audio Spectrum Analyzer
+# spectr — Real-time Terminal Audio Spectrum Analyzer 🎵

-**A stunning 40-band real-time audio spectrum visualizer written entirely in Bash.**
+A real-time audio visualizer that works on MP3 files and YouTube links.
+Written **entirely in Bash**.

 No Python.
 No ncurses.
 Just `ffmpeg`, `bash`, and pure terminal magic.

+## Problem I Solved
+I wanted to show off hardcore Bash skills with something visual and fun that runs anywhere (even servers with no GUI).

 ## Features
 - 40 frequency bands with falling peaks